pschaus/LINFO1121/source/part4/ex1.rst

    est présent dans l'ensemble.
 Complexité totale: :math:`\mathcal{O}(n)`.

 Exercise 4.1.3
-""""""""""""""""
+""""""""""""""

 Show that :math:`(a + b) \% M` is equivalent to :math:`((a \% M) + b) \% M`.
-How can this property be useful to build a hash function on Strings.
+How can this property be useful when building a hash function for strings?
-Explain how Java computes a hash function on Strings?
+Explain how Java computes a hash function for strings.
-What is the complexity of computing 1 time and :math:`N` times the hashcode of a String.
+What is the time complexity of computing the hash code of a string once, and computing it :math:`N` times?

 .. answer::